andycasey/todo/list.md

   - [X] Check on status of 3D grid
   - [X] Outline plan with Martin or David -- get feedback
 - EMBLA:
+  - [X] Test sick on miner
+  - [X] Check new results for any that need re-running
   - [X] Download rest of completed bulge targets
   - [X] Examine remaining bulge targets -- identify those that need re-doing
   - [X] Email about bulge targets